 Recovering hosts from a permanent or long-term failure.
 If a host is unavailable for more than 60 minutes (by default), vSAN creates copies of data to recover the full policy compliance.

 Evacuating data by using the Full data migration mode before you place a host in maintenance mode.

-Exceeding the utilization threshold of a capacity device.
-Resynchronization is triggered when capacity device utilization in the vSAN cluster approaches or exceeds the threshold level of 80 percent.
+Exceeding the capacity threshold of a capacity device.
+Resynchronization is triggered when a capacity device in the vSAN cluster approaches or exceeds the threshold level of 80 percent.